vohai2003/hdp_data_tutorials/tutorials/hdp/intro-to-machine-learning-with-apache-spark-and-apache-zeppelin/tutorial.md

 Machine Learning models can be applied to accomplish a variety of tasks from Classification, to Collaborative Filtering, Clustering, and Regression.

-We start with Linear Regression as this is one one of the most common approaches for estimating unknown parameters after training on a known dataset.
+We start with Linear Regression as this is one of the most common approaches for estimating unknown parameters after training on a known dataset.
 In this tutorial, we are training on a 2D dataset, so our Linear Regression model can be intuitively thought as curve fitting.
 With more parameters, or features, we can make interesting predictions, for example, what should be a price listing range for a house with three bedrooms, two baths, 20 years old, and in a specific zip code area.
 Using Linear Regression for pricing houses given a set of input parameters works surprisingly well provided a large enough sample dataset.
 To cover edge cases, however, other Machine Learning methods might have to be used such as Random Forests or Gradient Boosted Trees, which we will cover in detail in future tutorials.

-There are multiple steps in this lab we will cover.
+There are five major steps in this tutorial we will cover.

-First, the dataset will consist of pairs of inputs and expected outputs.
+- First, the dataset will consist of pairs of inputs and expected outputs.
 You may think of this as (x, y) pairs, with x being the input and y being the output.
 We will have approximately twenty points in our small training dataset.

-Next, we will construct a Linear Regression pipeline where we specify the input and output columns, and the model we want to use (i.e. Linear Regression).
+- Second, we will construct a Linear Regression pipeline by specifying the input and output columns, and the model we want to use (i.e. Linear Regression).
 Once the pipeline is created, we will use the **fit** function to fit the data to a model (i.e. train the model).

-Third, we will summarize the model results focusing on a) Root Mean Square Error (RMSE) as another measure of differences between predicted by model and observed values (taking in account all the differences or residuals) with lower value indicating a better fit; b) R2 or R Squared, also called coefficient of determination or goodness of fit, with the higher values indicating better fit (on a 0 to 1 scale); and c) residuals that indicate difference between the observed value and the estimated value of the quantify of interest.
+- Third, we will summarize the model results focusing on:

+  - Root Mean Square Error (RMSE) as another measure of differences between predicted by model and observed values (taking in account all the differences or residuals) with lower value indicating a better fit.

+  - R2 or R Squared, also called coefficient of determination or goodness of fit, with the higher values indicating better fit (on a 0 to 1 scale).

+  - Residuals that indicate difference between the observed value and the estimated value of the quantify of interest.
 With these snapshot measures, a Data Scientist can quickly understand model fitness and compare different trained models to choose the best one.

-Fourth, with the trained model we will make predictions and see how individual predictions compare to original (expected) values.
+- Fourth, with the trained model we will make predictions and see how individual predictions compare to original (expected) values.

-Finally, we will graph the model as a straight line overlaid over the original training data points.
+- Fifth, we will graph the model as a straight line overlaid over the original training data points.
 This will give you a quick visual snapshot on the fitness of the model.

 ## What is a Model